top of page

 Is the Ultimea Skywave X100 THX certified?

 Yes.
-Both models carry THX certification — external validation of soundstage performance that competing systems at this price point do not have.
+Both models carry THX certification.
+An external validation of soundstage performance that competing systems at this price point do not have.

 Does it support Dolby Atmos and DTS:X?